GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/flat.rst

 The fits for extension 1 and 2 (above left and right) are smooth, no extreme values.
-The fit for extension 3 however (right) flares up at the edges and corners.
+The fit for extension 3 however (right) flares up and down at the edges and corners.
 If you hover the cursor on top of the flares you will see values very different from the more smooth area.
 Clearly the fit has gone wrong.
 The solution is normally to lower the ``xorder`` for that extension.